-Here is a basic summary of Group I (Employee and Teacher) benefits for Tier C. In some cases, additional requirements may apply for certain benefits.
+Here is a basic summary of Group II (Police and Fire) benefits for members who are in Tier C.

+In some cases, additional requirements may apply for certain benefits.
 Further information is available online at www.nhrs.org.

 Note: if you are viewing this document online, the underscored items contain links to additional information.